saberamini/MapReduceTutorial/README.md

 If you type "ls" again, you should see a file called WordCount.jar (it should be in red)

-We will now run the code on our file system

-To run our code, we need to do some setup of directories.
-First make a folder called input
+Make an input directory for our job.

 > hdfs dfs -mkdir /input

-And create a folder called output

-> hdfs dfs -mkdir /input

 We now need a file to parse using MapReduce.
 There is a file called alice.txt posted on the course website.
-Download this file to your directory.
+Download this file to your directory where you are running your commands (you can check the directory you are in by typing pwd or present working directory).

+Now take this file and copy it to your HDFS.

 > hdfs dfs -copyFromLocal: alice.txt /input/alice.txt